0x3639/newsletter/index.md

-# Hypercore One Documentation
+# Hypercore One Newsletters

-Welcome to the Hypercore One newsletter hub.
+Welcome to the Hypercore One newsletter site.
 This site serves as a central repository for newsletters published by Hypercore One.